Vicrrs/barcode_and_qrcode_reader/README.md

 Neste repositório você irá encontrar um código python que consegue fazer a leitura de códigos de barras e Qrcodes em diferentes posições.
 Sendo na horizontal, vertical ou Diagonal.
 Usando uma função do imutils para rotacionar a imagem até ele conseguir ler.
 O código que consegue fazer a leitura é o scripts/reader5.py.
 Os outros readers vieram de uma série de tentativas para essa versão final.

+Explicação do código em português

+---

+In this repository you will find a python code that can read barcodes and qrcodes in different positions.
+Horizontally, vertically or diagonally.
+Using an imutils function to rotate the image until it can read it.
+The code that can read is scripts/reader5.py.
+The other readers came from a series of trials for this final version.